EastAgile/movey-webapp/README.md

 For more supported field types, see the `jelly/forms` module.

 ## Request Helpers
 A personal pet peeve: the default actix-web view definitions are mind-numbingly verbose.
-Code is read far more than it's written, and thus Jelly includes some choices to make writing views less of a headache: name, access to things database pools and authentication are implemented as traits on `HttpRequest`.
+Code is read far more than it's written, and thus Jelly includes some choices to make writing views less of a headache: namel, access to things like database pools and authentication are implemented as traits on `HttpRequest`.

 This makes the necessary view imports a bit cleaner, requiring just the prelude for some traits, and makes view definitons much cleaner overall.
 It's important to note that if, for whatever reason, you need to use standard actix-web view definitions, you totally can - Jelly doesn't restrict this, just provides a (we think) nicer alternative.